ClassicFaithful/Raw-File-Archive/README.md

 ---

 ## File formats:
-.ase: Aseprite files.
+`.ase`: Aseprite files.
 They use a proprietary format so you will need Aseprite to view these files.

-.psd: Photoshop documents.
+`.psd`: Photoshop documents.
 You can open these with Photoshop, GIMP, Photopea, and most common image editors.

-.xcf: GIMP files.
+`.xcf`: GIMP files.
 You can use other programs with plugins but it's probably easier to just use GIMP since it's free.

-.pdn: paint.NET files.
+`.pdn`: paint.NET files.
 These also use a proprietary format and you will need paint.NET to open these files.

 ## File structure:
 Raw files are sorted by pack, and further by type (blocks are grouped together, items are grouped together, etc).